openZH/covid_19_wastewater_monitoring_ZH/README.md

 ### Update
 Please note:
 - To harmonise the calculations between the EAWAG and the Cantonal Laboratory, samples taken May 4, 2022 and later were recalculated.
+This resulted in higher concentration values.
 - For the samples taken after December 30, 2021, the analysis method was changed.
 Comparison to older samples should be made with caution!

 Wastewater samples are taken three times a week at the thirteen WWTPs.
 The analysis of the data is published once per week (on Wednesday).